Minor

 - Econ 1 - Principles of Economics (5 units).
 Econ 1 is the only Econ course that meets the university policy for overlapping courses.

-- Econ 50- Economic Analysis I (5 units): basic price theory.
-Prerequisite: Econ 1 and Math 51 (or CME 100).
-Math 51/CME 100 may be taken for credit.
+- Econ 50 OR 50Q- Economic Analysis I (5 units): basic price theory.
+Prerequisite: Econ 1 and Math 20 or equivalent.

 - Econ 51- Economic Analysis II (5 units): intermediate micro.
 Prerequisites: Econ 50.